Free for a week, then $19 for your first month

 Don’t rely on vendor claims alone.
 Track three metrics during your trial week: % of notes needing edits, minutes to final note, and time saved on downstream documents.
 Compare those numbers across Heidi, Lyrebird, and any third option you’re considering.

-• What are the main trade-offs between Heidi and Lyrebird?
+• What are the main trade-offs between Heidi and Lyrebird in 2026?